 Nail technician programs are generally shorter than other beauty training programs.
 Students participate in classroom instruction and hands-on training.
 Some schools have student salons where they may work with actual clients to help them gain real world experience.
 Coursework typically includes bacteriology, nail and skin disorders, nail art, nail treatments, artificial nail application and repair, safety and sanitation, massage, nail design and business.

 Cosmetology programs also teach nail technology skills, in addition to hair cutting, hair styling, skin care, makeup application, business and more.
 Students can earn an associate's degree or a certificate in cosmetology, and receive supervised hands-on experience.

 After completing a state-approved training program, nail technicians can apply to become licensed.
 They must pass an examination and may need to perform a practical test to prove their nail technology skills.

 Salary and Outlook

-In May 2010, manicure and pedicure technicians earned a mean annual salary of $22,060, according to the BLS.
-Throughout the 2008-2018 decade, manicure and pedicure job opportunities are expected to grow by 19% thanks to nail salon and spa growth, reports the BLS.
-Entry-level positions should be fairly easy to attain, although substantial competition exists for the highest paying positions.
-The BLS states that the beauty professionals who can provide a variety of services and have previous experience stand the best chance of gaining these highly sought after positions.
+In May 2012, manicure and pedicure technicians earned a mean annual salary of $21,440, according to the BLS.
+From 2010-2020, manicure and pedicure job opportunities were expected to grow by 17% due to nail salon and spa growth, reported the BLS.
+Entry-level positions should be fairly easy to attain, since there was a high turnover rate.

 Related to Manicure and Pedicure Technician Career Overview